321paranoiawhy/ExquisiteUI/README.md

 * based on web components.
 * frameworkless, can be used in native environment and any other web framework like `Vue`、`React`、`Angular` and so on.
-* tiny and high performance
+* tiny and high performance.
-* easy to use and beautiful user interface
+* easy to use and beautiful user interface.

 # How to Use